Destinations Italy Milan & Lakes

 Piazza Duomo 21 · Galleria

-Reserved the upstairs Sala Spiritello in advance.
-The cocktail program is serious, the view down into the Galleria is unmatched, and the room is the most beautiful bar in Italy.
-One drink.
-Then dinner.
+You reserved the upstairs Sala Spiritello in advance.
+The cocktail program is exacting and the view runs straight down into the Galleria.
+One drink, then dinner.

 €18–22Reserve upstairs